Swami Agnivesh attacked by fringe group in Jharkhand, CM orders probe

 Activist Swami Agnivesh was assaulted by a fringe group in Jharkhand on Tuesday.
 He is now under medical care.
 The alleged BJP workers had shown black flags and raised slogans against him.
 He was in Pakur to take part in an event in Littipara of the district.

-He was attacked by Bharatiya Janata Yuva Morcha and ABVP members at Pakur in Jharkhand for his "anti-Hindu" stance.
+He was allegedly attacked by Bharatiya Janata Yuva Morcha and ABVP members at Pakur in Jharkhand for his "anti-Hindu" stance.

 "As soon as I came out of the venue, BJYM and ABVP activists attacked me without any provocation.
 They alleged that I was speaking against Hindus," he told PTI.